-Unfortunately children and young people don’t come with a manual and it is often hard to know what course of action is best when your child’s behaviour changes and you start to worry about them.
+Unfortunately, children and young people don’t come with a manual and it is often hard to know what course of action is best when your child’s behaviour changes and you start to worry about them.

-Don’t blame yourself; it can be very difficult to deal with stressful situations.
-Hopefully this guide will help you start of think of ways you can help
+Don’t blame yourself.
+It can be very difficult to deal with stressful situations.
+Hopefully this guide will help you start of think of ways you can help.

 Be clear to set boundaries.
 We all need to know where the line is drawn and without boundaries life can be confusing.
 Don’t be afraid to be clear about what is acceptable or not and be consistent.
 Being a parent might mean making unpopular decisions but your role is to keep your children safe.

 As children get older it is normal to expect some behaviour changes.
 Teenager’s brains are wired differently from adults.
 The frontal cortex which is the part of the brain used to:

 Hormones on top of these physical changes can further complicate things.
-Whilst these biological differences does not absolve them from responsibility for their behaviour it does help explain by teenagers behave impulsively or frustrate parents with poor decisions, social anxiety and rebelliousness.
+Whilst these biological differences does not absolve them from responsibility for their behaviour it does help explain why teenagers behave impulsively or frustrate parents with poor decisions, social anxiety and rebelliousness.
 Understanding teenage development will help you to understand why they are behaving.

 Teenagers are trying to establish their own identity and may be more influenced by their peers than by their parents.
 This may lead to more arguments and a withdrawal from family life to spend more time with their friends.